 Here's the process, step by step:

-- Turn on a Fast Pair-enabled device and put it in pairing mode.
+- Turn on a Fast Pair-enabled accessory and put it in pairing mode.

-- You will receive a notification asking you to "Tap to pair" to the device.
+- You will receive a notification asking you to "Connect" to the device.

-- When you tap on the notification, Android uses Bluetooth to establish a connection.
+- When you tap on "Connect", Android uses Bluetooth to establish a connection.

-- A success notification will be shown with a link to download the companion app.
+- A success notification will be shown with a link to download the companion app (if there is one).

 Which devices support Fast Pair?